simpler-io/agile-working-agreement/README.md

 ensure that the feature successfully fulfills it's business requirements.

-The **development team's responsibility** is to ask for any clarification and details that they need in order to properly weight the story.
+The **development team's responsibility** is to ask for any clarification and details that they need in order to properly weight and complete the story.

 #### Iteration Kickoff